sunfounder/pico_4wd_car/docs/source/faq.rst

     .. image:: img/sta_connect.png

 #.
-Press and hold the **STT(I)** widget after clicking the |app_run| button.
+Tap and hold the **STT(I)** widget after clicking the |app_run| button.
 A prompt will appear indicating that it is listening.
 Say the following command to move the car.

     .. image:: img/sta_listening.png